vcb-s/OKEGui/RELNOTES.md

+# v7.2.7 "The Protagonist Returns", again^4!

+- Show vspipe path in window title.
+- Add support for "Optional" field in AudioTracks and SubtitleTracks.
+All optionals tracks of the same type must satisfy that either all exist or none exists.
+- The window title is still "The Protagonist Returns".

 # v7.2.6 "The Protagonist Returns", again^3!

 - Strip configurable set of common path components (e.g. BDMV STREAM) in working & output directory path.